What is Student Voice?

 Creating Safe University Communities

-Creating a safe and inclusive environment is fundamental to student well-being and academic success.
-Institutions need clear vision and mission statements that prioritise safety and inclusivity, and the policies to back them up.
+Creating a safe and inclusive environment is fundamental to student well-being, academic success, and credible participation, especially because campus climate shapes whether students feel safe enough to participate across difference.
+Institutions need clear vision and mission statements that prioritise safety and inclusion, backed by policies students can see and use.

-• Vision and Mission Statements: The university’s vision and mission statements should explicitly commit to creating a safe, inclusive, and supportive environment for all students.
-These statements should articulate the institution's dedication to diversity, equity, and inclusion and outline specific goals and strategies for achieving these objectives.
-Regular reviews and updates ensure they remain relevant and aligned with the institution’s evolving priorities and the needs of its student body.
+• Vision and Mission Statements: The university's vision and mission statements should explicitly commit to creating a safe, inclusive, and supportive environment for all students.
+They should show the institution's dedication to diversity, equity, and inclusion and set out specific goals and strategies for achieving those aims, informed by what belonging actually means for different student groups and by evidence that belonging is weaker when students feel they must hide part of themselves.
+Regular reviews and updates help keep them relevant, usable, and aligned with changing student needs, especially because belonging can decline over the first year and first-generation gaps can open later.

 • Strategies for Fostering Inclusive and Safe Environments: To foster an inclusive and safe environment, universities should implement comprehensive strategies that address various aspects of campus life.
 This includes:

-• Mental Health and Well-Being: Providing robust mental health services, including counselling, workshops on stress management, and peer support programs, is critical.
-Ensuring that mental health resources are accessible and that students are aware of these services is also critical.
+• Mental Health and Well-Being: Providing robust mental health services, including counselling, stress-management workshops, and peer support programmes, is critical.
+Students also need to know these services exist and how to access them.

 • Inclusive Facilities: Ensuring that campus facilities are inclusive and accessible to all students, including those with disabilities.
-This involves providing accommodations such as ramps, elevators, gender-neutral restrooms, and accessible classrooms and housing.
+This involves providing accommodations such as ramps, elevators, gender-neutral restrooms, and accessible classrooms and housing, while learning from deaf and hard-of-hearing students' experience of accessibility support.

 Conclusion